NoManNayeem/WeConnect---Real-time-Chat-Application/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Usage Guide

+### 1. Real-Time Chatting

+#### Overview
+The real-time chatting feature allows users to communicate with each other instantly within dedicated chat rooms.
+The chat interface supports sending text messages, and it provides a seamless, responsive experience similar to popular messaging platforms.

+#### How to Use
+1. **Create or Join a Chat Room:**
+   - Navigate to the chat section of the application.
+   - Enter the name of the room you'd like to join or create a new room by entering a unique name.

+2. **Sending Messages:**
+   - Type your message in the input field at the bottom of the chat interface.
+   - Press "Enter" or click the "Send" button to send the message.
+   - Your message will appear in the chat log with your username, and all other users in the room will receive the message instantly.

+3. **Message Formatting:**
+   - The chat interface supports basic text formatting.
+For example, you can use `**bold**` or `_italic_` to format your text.

+#### Suggestions
+- **Use Unique Room Names:** When creating a new room, choose a unique name to avoid accidentally joining an existing conversation.
+- **Stay Connected:** Ensure a stable internet connection for uninterrupted real-time communication.
+- **Privacy:** Remember that all users in the room can see your messages.
+Avoid sharing sensitive information.

+### 2. Video Chatting

+#### Overview
+The video chatting feature allows users to engage in real-time video calls within dedicated video chat rooms.
+This feature supports one-on-one video communication, where each user can see and hear the other in real time.

+#### How to Use
+1. **Create or Join a Video Chat Room:**
+   - Navigate to the video chat section of the application.
+   - Enter the name of the room you'd like to join or create a new room by entering a unique name.

+2. **Starting a Video Call:**
+   - Upon joining a room, your camera and microphone will be activated, and your video feed will be displayed on the left side of the screen.
+   - The remote user's video feed will appear on the right side once they join the room.

+3. **Using Controls:**
+   - **Mute/Unmute:** Click the microphone icon to mute or unmute your microphone.
+   - **Turn Camera On/Off:** Click the camera icon to turn your camera on or off.
+   - **End Call:** Click the red phone icon to end the call.

+4. **Display of Usernames:**
+   - Your username will be displayed under your video feed, labeled as "You."
+   - The remote user's username will appear under their video feed.

+#### Suggestions
+- **Use a Stable Internet Connection:** Video chatting requires a stable and fast internet connection for smooth communication.
+If you experience lag or poor video quality, try moving closer to your Wi-Fi router or using a wired connection.
+- **Ensure Good Lighting:** For the best video quality, ensure you are in a well-lit area.
+- **Use Headphones:** To avoid echo and feedback, it's recommended to use headphones with a built-in microphone during the call.
+- **Privacy:** Be aware of your surroundings and what is visible on your camera feed.
+Make sure you are in a comfortable and appropriate setting before starting a video call.

+---

+By following these instructions and suggestions, you can make the most of the chatting and video chatting features offered by this application.
+If you encounter any issues or have further questions, feel free to reach out for support.

 ## Acknowledgments

 - Django REST Framework - For creating robust APIs.